nmrtin/mopac-ml_fork/README.md

 Usage
 -----

+**Note:** We have discovered a bug causing Li, Na, K, Mg, and Ca atoms to be ignored in the machine-learning calculation without raising errors.
+The bug has now been corrected. **All calculations containing these atoms done prior to this commit should be redone.**

 MOPAC-ML is used the same way as MOPAC, by running it with the name of the MOPAC input file as the single argument.
 Assuming that the MOPAC-ML directory is added to the PATH environment variable, it is as simple as:

 ````